Gotham, Nottinghamshire

-Gotham (/ˈɡəʊtəm/ GOHT-əm) is a village and civil parish in Nottinghamshire, England, measured at 1,563 in the 2011 census, and marginally increasing to 1,567 at the 2021 census.
-It is in the borough of Rushcliffe, and has a parish council.
+Gotham (/ˈɡəʊtəm/ GOHT-əm) is a village and civil parish in Nottinghamshire, England.
+Its population was 1,563 in the 2011 census and marginally increased to 1,567 in the 2021 census.
+It is in the borough of Rushcliffe and has a parish council.

 The name Gotham comes from the Old English for "goat home".

 References to Gotham in literature

 Cuckoo Bush Mound is the alleged site for the tale of the Wise Men of Gotham's attempt at fencing in the cuckoo, but it is actually a Neolithic burial mound.
 It is about three thousand years old and was excavated in 1847.

 The village is most famed for the stories of the "Wise Men of Gotham".
 These depict the people of the village as being stupid.
 However, the reason for the behaviour is believed to be that the villagers wished to feign madness to avoid a royal highway being built through the village, as they would then be expected to build and maintain this route.
 Madness was believed at the time to be highly contagious, and when King John's knights saw the villagers behaving as if insane, the knights swiftly withdrew and the king's road was re-routed to avoid the village.

 Gotham magistrates were said to have attempted to fence in a bush to keep a cuckoo captive, this from the Sheriff of Nottingham.
 One of the three pubs in the village is known as the "Cuckoo Bush Inn".

 Reminded of the foolish ingenuity of Gotham's residents, the American writer Washington Irving gave the name "Gotham" to New York City in his Salmagundi Papers (1807).
 In turn, Bill Finger named Batman's pastiche New York Gotham City.
 The existence of Gotham, Nottinghamshire in the DC Universe was acknowledged in Batman: Legends of the Dark Knight No. 206 (and again in 52 No. 27), although the connection between two names within the DCU has not been fully explained.
 In a story titled "Cityscape" in Batman Chronicles No. 6 it is revealed that Gotham was initially built for the purpose of housing the criminally insane, and Robin reads a journal that tells of how Gotham got its name; "I even have a name for it.
 We could call it 'Gotham' after a village in England – where, according to common belief, all are bereft of their wits."

 Responding to the connection between the Gotham in Nottinghamshire and Gotham for New York City, former New York mayor Rudy Giuliani wrote that it was "a pleasure to have this opportunity to acknowledge the cultural and historical link" between the two places.